tvfinder/which-tv-should-i-buy/README.md

 # TV Recommendation Static Site

 ## Overview
 This project is a simple static website designed to help users find the perfect TV based on their preferences.
-Users can fill out a form indicating where they want to place the TV, the size they are looking for, how they will use it, and their budget.
+Users can fill out a form indicating where they want to place the TV, how they will use it, and their budget.
 Based on their selections, the site will provide a TV recommendation.

 ## Project Structure
 - `index.html`: The main HTML document containing the structure of the webpage and the recommendation form.